-Bycatch program - DMR conducts incidental catch surveys for vessels directly targeting Atlantic Herring and landing at major New England and Mid-Atlantic ports.
+Bycatch program - DMR conducts incidental catch surveys for vessels directly targeting Atlantic herring and landing at major New England and Mid-Atlantic ports.
 Confidential data are analyzed, summarized, and provided to managers in aggregate form for development of management measures for the targeted herring fishery.
-Additionally, biological samples are taken for other incidental species (river herring, American shad, menhaden, and others upon request).
+Additionally, biological samples are taken for other incidental species (river herring, American shad, menhaden, and others upon request.).
+DMR has initiated a new project to conduct at-sea sampling in the small mesh bottom trawl fishery for Atlantic herring.

 Herring stock assessment and management - A DMR scientist participates in all aspects of interstate and federal management for Atlantic herring including ASMFC/NMFS stock assessments, Plan Development Team, Advisory Panel, and Management Board.
+Additionally, DMR has secured federal funding to work with Dr.Yong Chen at the University of Maine on alternative modeling of Atlantic herring populations with the intent of improving upon the current assessment methodology.